 There are processes by which marine sediments can be made into bricks or can be used to form concrete aggregate.
-The advantage is that the materials can be beneficially used and metals are sealed into the bricks or aggregate.
-Previous consultations between Forth Ports and a brick making factory confirmed that the mineralogy of the material would not be appropriate for brick making and the contamination by salt would be unacceptable for any construction material.
+The advantage is that the materials can be beneficially used and metals are sealed into the bricks or aggregate, although there are issues with the salt content for brick making and concrete construction material.
 Almost no agricultural species can grow in salty soils and very few in brackish soils.
-The salinity of the dredged sediment would require to be reduced naturally by rainwater or by a dewatering process before consideration for use as topsoil (see Section 3.2.3).
+The salinity of the dredged sediment would require to be reduced naturally by rainwater or by a dewatering process before consideration for use as topsoil or construction materials (see Section 3.2.3).
 The best topsoil is a mixture of sand, silt, clay and organic matter and must be clean for use in the production of food crops (1).